vladimiry/ElectronMail/README.md

 ## Features
 - Cross platform, Linux/OSX/Windows packages [provided](https://github.com/vladimiry/protonmail-desktop-app/releases).
 - Multi accounts support.
-- Automatic login into the app with remembered master password ("Keep me signed in" feature).
+- Automatic login into the app with remembered master password using [keytar](https://github.com/atom/node-keytar) module ("Keep me signed in" feature).
-- Automatic login into ProtonMail accounts.
+- Automatic login into ProtonMail accounts using either saved in the settings password or KeePass password manager..
 Two Factor Authentication (2FA) [is supported](https://github.com/vladimiry/protonmail-desktop-app/issues/10).
-- Auto login into the accounts using either saved in the settings password or KeePass password manager.
 - Encrypted settings storage with switchable predefined key derivation and encryption presets.
 Argon2 is used as the default key derivation function.
 - Native notifications for individual accounts clicking on which focuses the app window and selects respective account in the accounts list.
 - System tray icon with a total number of unread messages shown on top of it.